They may be small, but they're easy to work

 Bright lighting that's position adjustable.

-Comfortable work area with your holding fixtures elevated so you
+Comfortable work area so you

 can sit upright with your arms relaxed while soldering (helps prevent the shakes